h44z/wg-portal/docs/documentation/configuration/overview.md

 Configuration for the underlying database used by WireGuard Portal.
 Supported databases include SQLite, MySQL, Microsoft SQL Server, and Postgres.

+If sensitive values (like private keys) should be stored in an encrypted format, set the `encryption_passphrase` option.

 ### `debug`
 - **Default:** `false`
 - **Description:** If `true`, logs all database statements (verbose).